 One Pot Farmer’s Market Pasta is an almost magical recipe made for busy days and hungry families.
-Pile everything in one pot, bring it to a boil, and let it cook for a few minutes ~ that’s it!
+This healthy 30 minute meal is so simple ~ just pile everything in one pot, bring it to a boil, and let it cook for a few minutes ~ that’s it!

 These one pot pastas are hot right now, and I’ve been curious ever since I saw this one on my friend Mary’s blog.
 The deal is that everything cooks together in one pot in about 9 minutes, pasta and all, with no sauteing or draining.
 About this time last year the first one pot pasta debuted in Martha Stewart Living, and the story is that her editors discovered the recipe in Italy.
 It’s a neat idea, and it clearly has visual appeal, but I was still skeptical.
 So since I couldn’t ask Martha herself, I did the next best thing; I called Mary, and asked her for the lowdown — did it really work?
 Was it worth my time?
 And when I got her enthusiastic thumbs up, I knew I had to give it a try.

 The original recipe calls for red onions, cherry tomatoes, and basil.
 My version is inspired by the colorful bounty of the early summer farmer’s market.
 Every Sunday I buy way too much, and so the first night or two after a farmer’s market run is usually a mad dash to use as many vegetables as I can…this pasta is perfect for that.